Results.

 |

-Long‑service employee unfairly dismissed after disputed fraud investigation; employer breached natural justice, damages awarded.
+Employee unfairly dismissed after disputed fraud investigation; employer breached natural justice and must pay damages and costs.

 |